-Eesha received a prize for the technological breakthrough from an Intel Company as a young innovator.
+Eesha received a prize for a technological breakthrough from Intel Company as a young innovator.
 The tale of her cell phone charging at the worst possible time inspired her to seek the solution.
 As it is now, a girl’s solution to her basic needs has become a historic turning point in the technology industry.

 We are in a world full of noise, and sometimes, it is not what we want.
 The only way to pursue silence is to drown it out with music.

 A team of Engineering graduates (Kennard Nielsen & Gints Kilmanis) from the California State University and Cornell University has addressed the need for earbuds optimized with a hearable technology.
 It is a device that can effectively drown out unwelcome noise or distraction.
 The earbuds have a customized filter, volume control, and other features that can help you get rid of unwanted sounds.

 Almost everyone has heard about the socket.
 But most of us may not have realized that it is different from “sOccket.”
 However, we can connect a “socket” and “sOccket.”
 A socket offers access to essential electrical lighting when there is electricity.
 On the other hand, a sOccket offers access to electricity when there is no electricity per se.
 It comes in the shape of a soccer ball and automatically turns into an electric socket through the kinetic energy of throwing a soccer ball.
 You can power a LED light for three hours through the energy created.

 The brain behind the sOccket project were junior year students (Julia Silverman and Jessica Matthews) from Harvard University.

 Some students from the Netherlands also created a self-charging car.
 The source of its energy is solar cells.